-- □ From the Select source drop-down list, select from where the device imports the configuration profile. - ► PC/URL - The device imports the configuration profile from the local PC or from a remote server.
-External memory - The device imports the configuration profile from the selected external memory.
-See the External memory frame. - □ When PC/URL is selected above, in the Import profile from PC/URL frame you specify the configuration profile file to be imported. - Import from the PC
+- □ From the Select source drop-down list, select from where the device imports the configuration profile. - PC/URL - The device imports the configuration profile from the local PC or from a remote server.
+External memory - The device imports the configuration profile from the external memory. - □ When PC/URL is selected above, in the Import profile from PC/URL frame you specify the configuration profile file to be imported. - Import from the PC